pavel-kirienko/o1heap/README.md

 When combined with an acceptable failure probability and a set of adequate assumptions about the behaviors of the application, this property may allow the designer to drastically reduce the amount of memory dedicated to the heap while ensuring a sufficient degree of predictability and reliability.
-The methods of such optimization are outside of the scope of this document;
+The methods of such optimization are outside the scope of this document;
 interested readers are advised to consult with the referred publications.

 Following some of the ideas expressed in the discussion about memory caching in real-time systems in [Herter 2014],